solana-mobile/solana-mobile-doc-site/docs/react-native/mobile_nft_minter_tutorial.md

 View an [example](https://ipfs.io/ipfs/bafkreicdv4jt7oaah73kvjfnm4f2yd5klbnyehlkpi33kxjakdo6encepe) of an uploaded photo on ipfs.io.

 ### Uploading the metadata
-Next, we need to construct a metadata object that conforms to the [Metaplex Metadata Standard](https://docs.metaplex.com/programs/token-metadata/changelog/v1.0), then upload it to the same `/upload` endpoint.
+Next, we need to construct a metadata object that conforms to the [Metaplex NFT Standard](https://docs.metaplex.com/programs/token-metadata/token-standard#the-non-fungible-standard), then upload it to the same `/upload` endpoint.

 Metadata fields: